 Still stuck for ideas?
 There’s plenty of great advice from industry educators including these tips from the BBC Academy, this blog post from NPR Training, and this great list of 24 story-hunting ideas from Media Helping Media.

 Video stories need powerful footage.
 So you need to start thinking about the visuals as soon as you have a story idea.
 How might the finished video look?
 What footage will be essential to tell your story?
-Who do you need to interview?
+Who do you want to interview?

 If you’re used to working in print or online, keep in mind that video interviewees need to speak clearly and coherently about their subject.